spacivity/GateRoller-Game/privacy-policy.md

 # Privacy Policy

-Last updated: July 31, 2026
+Last updated: August 16, 2026

 This Privacy Policy explains the data practices of the GATEROLLER mobile app.

 ## Summary

-GATEROLLER's gameplay is designed to work offline.
-The app does not create publisher accounts and does not include advertising, third-party analytics, or in-app tracking.
-Gameplay data and preferences stay in the app's local storage and are not sent to a GATEROLLER-operated server.
+GATEROLLER does not create publisher accounts, does not include advertising, and does not include social features.
+Gameplay progress and preferences are stored locally on your device so the game can work offline.

+GATEROLLER uses Firebase Analytics, a Google Analytics for Firebase service, to understand app usage, level progress, deaths, paywall activity, and whether players have Full Game access.
+This analytics data is sent to Google/Firebase and made available to GATEROLLER in analytics reports.

-The app may connect to Apple App Store or Google Play services to retrieve product information and to support buying or restoring the optional Full Game purchase.
+GATEROLLER may also connect to Apple App Store or Google Play services to retrieve product information and to support buying or restoring the optional Full Game purchase.

 ## Data Stored Locally